braj29/smart-resume-builder/README.md

 ## Troubleshooting
 - Missing `latexmk`: install TeX Live/MikTeX.
 - If PDF parsing is poor, ensure the resume PDF is text-based; image-only scans are harder to extract.
-- For OpenAI errors, verify the API key and model name in the UI.
+- For provider errors, verify the API key/token and model name in the UI.